alekhgupta1441/Hospital_Management_System/README.md

 Note: Add, delete, and update must be reflect immediately in the system.

-## Current Tasks:
+## Tasks Completed:

- * Prepare Software Requirement Specifications (Functional & Non-Functional)
+### Phase 1:
- * Learn required Tech Stack.
+ * Learnt required Tech Stack.
- * Prepare Database UML diagrams.
+ * Prepared UML diagrams for the Hospital Management System.
- * Build a simple Prototype.
+ * Built a simple C Prototype, namely, HMS.c.

-## Tech Stack (Under Consideration):
+### Phase 2:
+ * Implemented patient, doctor and admin login & registration.
+ * Ensured unique user-id for each user login into the system.
+ * Implemented Database storage for user records.

+### Phase 3:
+ * Implemented doctor portal to allow doctor to see patient list.
+ * Implemented appointed booking and cancelling functionality for patients.
+ * Ensured database security among users.

+### Phase 4:
+ * Implemented UI template for Web App integrated with models.
+ * Implemented medical report and bill generation functionality.
+ * Added required UI template pages for better experience.

+### Phase 5 (Final):
+ * Tested the functional and non-functional requirements of project.
+ * Deployed the Web App for proper testing.
+ * Ensured proper code as well as installation documentation for Application.

+## Techology Stack:

- * Backend: Django .
+ * Backend: Django
- * Frontend: HTML/CSS, JavaScript .
+ * Frontend: HTML/CSS, JavaScript
- * Database: MySQL .
+ * Database: MySQL or SQLite3

-## HOW TO RUN THIS PROJECT
+## How to run the Web App:
 - Go to the deployed website - <b>https://hospitalmanagement1712.herokuapp.com/</b>

                         OR